 Deficient coping skills

-Some people do not know or use positive coping strategies when dealing with such emotions as stress, fear, anger and sadness.
+Some people don't know or use positive coping strategies when dealing with emotions such as stress, fear, anger and sadness.
 This inability may have been caused by their childhood.
-Eating disorders can become a way to respond to these negative emotions, acting as an unhealthy coping strategy which a person uses to manage their emotional pain.
+Eating disorders can become a way to respond to these negative emotions, acting as an unhealthy coping strategy that the person uses to manage their emotional pain.

 Treating the causes of eating disorders

-When someone is receiving treatment for an eating disorder, it is important that time is taken to identify and address the emotional issues and underlying causes that underpin the illness.
+When someone is receiving treatment for an eating disorder, it's important that time is taken to identify and address the emotional issues and underlying causes that underpin the illness.

-At Priory Group’s eating disorder treatment facilities throughout the UK, our specialists help people to recognise the factors that are contributing to their illness.
-Our teams work with people to help them learn healthy coping mechanisms and strategies so that they can achieve a full and sustainable recovery.
+At Priory’s eating disorder treatment centres throughout the UK, our specialists help people to recognise the factors that are contributing to their illness.
+Our teams work with people to help them learn healthy coping mechanisms and strategies so they can achieve a full and sustainable recovery.